 Read more in our Nvidia GeForce RTX 3080 review

-Frequently asked questionsWhy are graphics cards so expensive right now?
+Frequently asked questionsWhy are some graphics cards so expensive?

 Ray tracing can be a huge upgrade to how your games handle lighting, shadows and reflections, but you need compatible GPU to take advantage of it.
-Right now, that includes all of Nvidia's RTX 20 series and 30 series GPUs, and AMD's Radeon RX 6000 cards.
-On the Nvidia side, that includes everything from the RTX 2060 to RTX 2080 Ti, and the RTX 3050 to the RTX 3090 Ti, while AMD's ray tracing GPU range starts at the RX 6400 and ends at the RX 6900 XT.
+Right now, that includes all of Nvidia's RTX 20 series, 30 series, and 40 series GPUs, and AMD's Radeon RX 6000 cards (plus the RX 7000 series once it launches in December 2022).
+On the Nvidia side, that includes everything from the RTX 2060 up to the newest RTX 4090, while AMD's ray tracing GPU range starts at the RX 6400 and ends at the RX 6950 XT, soon to be replaced by the RX 7900 XTX.
+No, that's not a typo.
+They really are just adding X's.